 2000: Nashville Ballet purchases the building at 3630 Redmon Street, in the Sylvan Heights neighborhood, where it remains.
 The building, a former indoor tennis facility, is renovated to meet the needs of the company and School.
 Thanks to generous donors, Nashville Ballet becomes the first performing arts group in the city to own its own building.

 2005: Nashville Ballet embarks on its second international tour, performing in Argentina after Paul Vasterling is granted a prestigious Fulbright Scholarship.

 2008: The Nutcracker is reinvented as Nashville’s Nutcracker.
 Set at Tennessee’s Centennial Exposition in 1898, it features new sets, costumes, Vasterling’s original choreography and on-stage magic tricks.

 Today: Nashville Ballet is the largest professional ballet company in Tennessee.

-Nashville Ballet presents a varied repertoire of classical ballet and contemporary works by noted choreographers, including original works by Artistic Director & CEO Paul Vasterling.
+Nashville Ballet presents a varied repertoire of classical ballet and contemporary works by noted choreographers, including original works by Artistic Director Paul Vasterling.
 Nashville Ballet, along with Nashville Ballet's second company (NB2), serves nearly 60,000 adults and children annually through performances and outreach and community engagement programming.
 Curriculum-based outreach programs bring dance education to community centers, colleges, public libraries and public elementary, middle and high schools across the state.
 School of Nashville Ballet provides world-class instruction in ballet and other forms of dance for dancers of all ages.